Karl Lagerfeld Called ‘Ruthless, Fat-Phobic Misogynist’ By Actress Jameela Jamil

 But others had less complimentary things to say about the late designer.
 Among them was Jameela Jamil, the British actress best known for her part on The Good Place.

-On Twitter Tuesday, Jamil ripped Lagerfeld as a “ruthless, fat-phobic misogynist,” while sharing an article about the designer from the feminist online magazine Wear Your Voice.
+On Twitter, Jamil ripped Lagerfeld as a “ruthless, fat-phobic misogynist,” while sharing an article about the designer from the feminist online magazine Wear Your Voice.

 “I’m glad somebody said it.
 Even if it is a little soon,” Jamil added.
 “A ruthless, fat-phobic misogynist shouldn’t be posted all over the internet as a saint gone-too-soon.
 Talented for sure, but not the best person.”

-Jamil has been outspoken in the past about representations of women in media, arguing last year, per The Cut, that photo-retouching should be illegal.
-The actress has also launched a Change.org petition to prevent social media sites from allowing celebrities to promote “toxic diet products” on Twitter, Facebook and Instagram.
+Jamil has been outspoken in the past about representations of women in media, arguing last year, per the Cut, that photo-retouching should be illegal.
+The actress has also launched a Change.org petition to prevent social media sites from allowing celebrities to promote “toxic diet products” on Twitter, Facebook, and Instagram.

 Lagerfeld, long one of the world’s leading fashion designers, had a long history of saying not-very-nice things about larger and curvier women, as collected in a Vox article following his passing this week.